 Safety & Security in Tanzania

 Tanzania is, overall, a safe country to visit.
 This is even more so if your visit is primarily an organized safari.
-Almost a million tourists visit Tanzania every year and most visits are trouble-free.
-There have been several terrorist attacks in the past, but the last one, where a hotel was bombed, was in 2002.
-Unfortunately, terrorism has become part of life and it is very difficult if not impossible, to safeguard against it.
-Fortunately, incidents are very rare and the chance of being a random victim is almost negligible.
-As with many third-world countries, theft and muggings are relatively common, but most incidents are in cities like Dar-es-Salaam and Arusha.
+Almost a million tourists visit Tanzania every year, and most visits are trouble-free.
+There have been several terrorist attacks in the past, but the last one – where a hotel was bombed – was in 2002.
+Unfortunately, terrorism has become part of life, and it is very difficult if not impossible, to safeguard against it.
+Fortunately, incidents are very rare, and the chance of being a random victim is almost negligent.
+As with many third-world countries, theft and muggings are relatively common, but most incidents are in cities such as Dar-es-Salaam and Arusha.
 Walking alone around the city is not recommended.
 An overnight stay at a reputable hotel or an organized visit to one of the many attractions in or around the city is fine.

 As for all traveling abroad and in wildlife areas, we do advise these basic safety precautions:

 Please use the links below for governments' travel advice on Tanzania.